reserve-protocol/protocol/docs/collateral.md

 For more about our approach for handling decimal-fixed-point, see our [docs on the Fix Library](../docs/solidity-style.md#The-Fix-Library).

-## Synthetic Unit Examples
+## Synthetic Unit Example

-[comment]: I haven't tried editing this section yet, because I'm running out of time today and I'm not all that certain that it's _right_.
-Needs more work...

 Some collateral positions require a synthetic reference unit.
-This can be trickey to reason through, so here we'll provide a few examples.
+This can be tricky to reason through, so here we'll provide a few examples.

-### Uniswap V2 LP Tokens
+### Using Uniswap V2 LP Tokens

-For instance, consider the Uniswap V2 LP token, **UNIV2LP**, for the USDC/USDT pair.
+Consider the Uniswap V2 LP token, **UNIV2LP**, for the USDC/USDT pair.
 (The following discussion assumes that you, reader, are familiar with the basic design of Uniswap V2.
 Their [documentation][univ2] is an excellent refresher.)
 Such a Collateral position might aim to earn revenue from liquidity fees, while maintainining a fully redeemable position in the two underlying fiatcoins.

 [univ2]: https://docs.uniswap.org/protocol/V2/concepts/protocol-overview/how-uniswap-works